 During a news conference, Branstad said he was not aware of any of the children currently living in Iowa and that state has not been contacted by the federal government about housing any immigrant children.
 He said the government’s focus should be on securing the borders.

 "The first thing we need to do is secure the border.
 I do have empathy for these kids," Branstad said.
 "But I also don't want to send the signal that (you) send your kids to America illegally.
 That's not the right message."

-- No news accounts confirm the notion that Governor Branstad chartered a flight to summarily send
+- No news accounts confirmed the notion that Governor Branstad chartered a flight to summarily send

 124 immigrantchildren back to Honduras.

-- Governor Branstad doesn't have the legal authority to deport immigrant children directly to their country of origin, as they are required to appear in U.S. immigration court.
+- Governor Branstad didn't have the legal authority to deport immigrant children directly to their country of origin, as they are first required to appear in U.S. immigration court.

 - Governor Branstad's office has disclaimed the accuracy of the rumor.
 (And as noted above, the governor stated he wasn't even aware that children from Central American were living in Iowa or had been sent there by the federal government.)

 - The unaccompanied immigrant children placed in Iowa so far (said to number between 122 and 139) trickled into the state individually and did not all arrive in one large group on a single airplane, as claimed above.

 Many of the children are being assisted by Central American relatives in Iowa who are impoverished, and they can use help from the faith community, nonprofit groups and others, Parras Konrad said.
 She sees a particular need for bilingual counseling and psychological help, along with volunteer legal services to assist the children.

 Connie Ryan Terrell, executive director of the Interfaith Alliance of Iowa, said an effort is underway to prepare Iowans for Central American children who don't have a relative or friend they can be placed with.
 "The preference would be to find a way to provide and care for those kids in a homelike situation," she added.